lief-project/LIEF/doc/sphinx/tutorials/12_elf_coredump.rst

               print("This is a CoreFile note")

-We can eventually use the attribute :attr:`lief.ELF.CoreFile.files` or directly iterate on the :class:`lief.ELF.CoreFile` object.
-Both give access to the :class:`lief.ELF.CoreFileEntry`: objects
+We can use the :attr:`lief.ELF.CoreFile.files` attribute or iterate directly over the :class:`lief.ELF.CoreFile` object.
+Both provide access to :class:`lief.ELF.CoreFileEntry` objects:

 .. code-block:: python

-   for file_entry in note_file:
+   for file_entry in nt_core_file:
       print(file_entry)

 .. code-block:: text